William López (footballer, born 1978): Club career

 López played for Salvadoran premier division sides Arcense and Alianza.

 International career

 López made his debut for El Salvador in a January 2004 friendly match against Panama in which he started but was substituted after only 8 minutes.
 It proved to be his sole international match.

 Death

 On 20 June 2005, López was attacked in Quezaltepeque by gang members and shot in the abdomen.
 He died in an ambulance while being rushed to a nearby hospital.
-Family held members of the Mara Salvatrucha gang responsible for the attack.
+His family held members of the Mara Salvatrucha gang as being responsible for the attack.
 López was survived by his wife, Rosario del Carmen Pacheco and sons William and Cristian.
 He was buried in Quezaltepeque on 23 June 2005.

-In October 2005, a juvenile was sentenced to 7 years in detention and other suspects of the murder were still awaiting their trial.
-Later, Jesús Membreño was sentenced to 40 years in prison for the murder on López.
+As of October 2005, a juvenile had been sentenced to 7 years in detention and other suspects of the murder were still awaiting their trial.
+Later, Jesús Membreño was sentenced to 40 years in prison for the murder of López.